goblimey/go-ntrip/README.md

 the start of Sunday in the Moscow timezone, which is 21:00 on Saturday in UTC.
 So, if the handler is processing a stream of messages which started at 20:45 on a Saturday in UTC, the GLONASS timestamp value will be quite large.
-At 21:00 the epoch rolls over and the timestamps start again at (zero, zero).
+At 21:00 the week rolls over and the timestamps will start again at (zero, zero).
 Meanwhile the GPS timestamps will also be large and they will roll over to zero about three hours later, a few seconds after the next midnight UTC.